hpc2n/sphinx-lesson-template/content/motivation.rst

 .. figure:: img/chain_flow6.png
     :scale: 65 %

-We must of course remember that task graph are usually much more complicated than this:
+We must of course remember that task graphs are usually much more complicated than this:

 .. figure:: img/dag.png
     :scale: 35 %